-Developer fees in tax exempt bond financed projects are limited to 12 percent of the calculated total Project Finance Limits minus developer's fee and consultant's fees.
+Developer fees in tax exempt bond financed projects are limited to 12 percent of the calculated Total Project Costs minus developer's fee and consultant's fees.
 Developer fees in tax exempt bond projects are not subject to the \$1,000,000 limitation.

 Rental Assistance Demonstration (RAD) projects: Developer Fee will not be allowed for acquisition costs in RAD projects.
+Developer Fees determined to be calculated on acquisition cost in RAD projects will be removed from TPC at all underwritings.

-Developers may choose to defer their developer fee.
+Deferred Developer Fees: Developers may choose to defer their developer fee.
 The amount of deferred developer fee or owner equity presented in the application will be underwritten as a project financing source.
 The submitted pro-forma must evidence sufficient project cash flow after all project debt service is applied to repay the deferred developer fee within the first 12 years of operation.
 The deferred developer fee is not part of debt service and should be removed from pre-tax cash flow after the calculation of the Debt Coverage Ratio (DCR).

-D. CONSULTANT FEES
+C. CONSULTANT FEES

 Consultant fees will be included in the developer fee limitation and cannot exceed two percent of the calculated Project Finance Limits minus the consultant fee.
 Syndication related consultant fees are not to be included in the Eligible Basis of the project.
-Any fees determined to be consultant fees in excess of the two percent maximum, or the amount approved at the time the Board approved the reservation of housing tax credits will not be included in Eligible Basis when issuing IRS Form(s) 8609.
+Any fees determined to be consultant fees in excess of the two percent maximum, or the amount approved at the time the Board approved the reservation of housing tax credits will not be included in Total Project Costs when issuing IRS Form(s) 8609.
 Consultants are expected to provide their services through project completion and issuance of IRS Form(s) 8609.
 The contract between the consultant and the applicant/owner must be submitted with the application.

-E. BUILDER/GENERAL CONTRACTOR'S FEES
+D. BUILDER/GENERAL CONTRACTOR'S FEES